-(4) The shares of Class A Common Stock consist of 356,201 shares owned directly by Mark E. Jones, 403,790 shares owned directly by Robyn Jones, 5,000 shares owned directly by P. Ryan Langston, 23,131 shares owned directly by Michael C. Colby, 143,402 shares beneficially owned by the Colby 2014 Family Trust, and 1,300 shares owned directly by Camille Peterson.
-The shares of Class B Common Stock consist of 182,349 shares owned directly by Mark E. Jones, 182,349 shares owned by Robyn Jones, 10,792,927 shares beneficially owned by the Mark and Robyn Jones Descendants Trust 2014, 279,534 shares beneficially owned by the Lanni Elaine Romney Family Trust 2014, 297,734 shares beneficially owned by the Lindy Jean Langston Family Trust 2014, 290,434 shares beneficially owned by the Camille LaVaun Peterson Family Trust 2014, 295,834 shares beneficially owned by the Desiree Robyn Coleman Family Trust 2014, 297,734 shares beneficially owned by the Adrienne Morgan Jones Family Trust 2014, 297,734 shares beneficially owned by the Mark Evan Jones, Jr. Family Trust 2014, 202,791 shares owned directly by Lanni Romney, 255,079 shares owned directly by Lindy Langston, 344,144 shares owned directly by Camille Peterson, 403,557 shares owned directly by Desiree Coleman, 486,557 shares owned directly by Adrienne Jones, 385,553 shares owned directly by Mark Evan Jones, Jr., 727,031 shares owned directly by Serena Jones, 5 shares owned directly by P. Ryan Langston, 467,024 shares owned directly by Michael C. Colby, 671,732 shares beneficially owned by the Colby 2014 Family Trust, 38,896 shares beneficially owned by the Preston Michael Colby 2014 Trust, 38,896 shares beneficially owned by the Lyla Kate Colby 2014 Trust, 61,160 shares owned directly by Mark Colby, 61,015 shares owned directly by Amber Burbank-Ach, 46,961 owned directly by Drew Burks, 80,000 shares owned directly by Matthew Colby, 105,017 shares owned directly by Megan Bailey, 85,300 shares owned directly by Gary Delavan, 82,005 shares beneficially owned by the Jones 2020 Irrevocable Trust, 35,363 shares owned directly by Julia Jordan, 61,871 shares owned directly by Michael Moxley, 50,045 shares owned directly by Ted Olsen, 52,509 shares owned directly by Brian Pattillo, 82,005 shares benefically owned by the Jones 2020 Irrevocable Trust, 90,270 shares beneficially owned by the Lindy Langston Spousal Lifetime Access Trust, 82,500 shares beneficially owned by the Ryan Langston 2021 Family Trust, 97,943 shares beneficially owned by the SLJ Dynasty Trust, 82,500 shares beneficially owned by the Nathan Romney 2021 Family Trust, 5 shares owned directly by the Nathan Romney, 88,704 shares beneficially owned by the Lanni Romney Spousal Lifetime Access Trust and 101,351 shares beneficially owned by the CP Descendants' Trust.
+(4) The shares of Class A common stock consist of 197,501 shares owned directly by Mark E. Jones, 333,790 shares owned directly by Robyn Jones, and 5,000 shares owned directly by P. Ryan Langston.
+The shares of Class B common stock consist of 182,349 shares owned directly by Mark E. Jones, 132,349 shares owned by Robyn Jones, 9,840,487 shares beneficially owned by the Mark and Robyn Jones Descendants Trust 2014, 279,534 shares beneficially owned by the Lanni Elaine Romney Family Trust 2014, 297,734 shares beneficially owned by the Lindy Jean Langston Family Trust 2014, 290,434 shares beneficially owned by the Camille LaVaun Peterson Family Trust 2014, 297,734 shares beneficially owned by the Desiree Robyn Coleman Family Trust 2014, 297,734 shares beneficially owned by the Adrienne Morgan Jones Family Trust 2014, 297,734 shares beneficially owned by the Mark Evan Jones, Jr. Family Trust 2014, 202,791 shares owned directly by Lanni Romney, 255,079 shares owned directly by Lindy Langston, 293,144 shares owned directly by Camille Peterson, 329,980 shares owned directly by Desiree Coleman, 408,027 shares owned directly by Adrienne Jones, 365,553 shares owned directly by Mark Evan Jones, Jr., 718,528 shares owned directly by Serena Jones, 5 shares owned directly by P. Ryan Langston, 82,005 shares beneficially owned by the Jones 2020 Irrevocable Trust, 106,446 shares beneficially owed by Spousal Lifetime Access Trust, 82,500 shares beneficially owned by the Ryan Langston 2021 Family Trust, 82,500 shares beneficially owned by the Nathan Romney, 2021 Family Trust, 5 shares owned directly by Nathan Romney, 88,704 shares beneficially owned by the CP Descendants' Trust.
 These persons and trusts have entered into a voting agreement with Mark E. Jones, pursuant to which, in connection with any meeting of our shareholders or any written consent of our shareholders, each such person and trust party thereto will agree to vote or exercise their right to consent in the manner directed by Mark E. Jones.
 In addition, such persons and trust parties will not be able to transfer their common stock without the consent of Mark E. Jones.
 Robyn Jones is married to Mark E. Jones.

-shares beneficially owned by the Colby 2014 Family Trust, 38,896 shares beneficially owned by the Preston Michael Colby 2014 Trust and 38,896 shares beneficially owned by the Lyla Kate Colby 2014 Trust.
+(5) The shares of Class A Common Stock consist of 22,631 shares owned directly by Michael C. Colby, and 51,039 shares beneficially owned by the Colby 2014 Family Trust.
+The shares of Class B Common Stock consist of 386,723 shares owned directly by Michael C. Colby, 581,431 shares beneficially owned by the Colby 2014 Family Trust, 32,896 shares beneficially owned by the Preston Michael Colby 2014 Trust, 32,896 shares beneficially owned by the Lyla Kate Colby 2014 Trust.
 Michael C. Colby is the trustee for all of the aforementioned trusts.
-The beneficial ownership of the shares of Class A Common Stock and Class B Common Stock are shared with Mark E. Jones and Robyn Jones.

-(6) The shares of Class B Common Stock consist of 61.160 shares owned directly by Mark Colby.
-The beneficial ownership of the shares of Class B Common Stock are shared with Mark E. Jones and Robyn Jones.
+(6) The shares of Class B common stock consist of 45,775 shares owned directly by Mark Colby.

-(7) The shares of Class A Common Stock consist of 5,000 shares owned directly by P. Ryan Langston.
-The shares of Class B Common Stock consist of 5 shares owned directly by P. Ryan Langston, 82,500 shares beneficially owned by the Ryan Langston 2021 Family Trust, of which P. Ryan Langston is the trustee, and 82,005 shares beneficially owned by the Jones 2020 Irrevocable Trust, of which P. Ryan Langston is a co-trustee.
-The beneficial ownership of the shares of Class A Common Stock and Class B Common Stock are shared with Mark E. Jones and Robyn Jones.
+(7) The shares of Class A common stock consist of 5,000 shares owned directly by P. Ryan Langston.
+The shares of Class B common stock consist of 5 shares owned directly by P. Ryan Langston, 82,500 shares beneficially owned by the Ryan Langston 2021 Family Trust, of which P. Ryan Langston is the trustee, and 82,005 shares beneficially owned by the Jones 2020 Irrevocable Trust, of which P. Ryan Langston is a co-trustee.
+The beneficial ownership of the shares of Class A common stock and Class B common stock are shared with Mark E. Jones and Robyn Jones.